40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $10 Entrance fee

-Looking to be in Estes Park and outside of the National Park?
-Perhaps somewhere dog-friendly, yet still beautiful?
-Mary’s Lake may just be your spot.
+Why couples love it: This is a great Estes Park location that’s outside of Rocky Mountain National Park.
+It’s dog-friendly too!
 Picture both rocky and flat shorelines, pine trees, and even picnic areas.
 There is a power plant located here, but it’s easy to stay away from (and keep out of photos).

 Accessibility: Open year-round.